How to check your Chase business credit card application status

 Chase 5/24 rule

 The Chase 5/24 rule is an unofficial guideline used by Chase to determine eligibility for most of their credit cards.
-If you’ve opened five or more personal credit cards across any credit card issuer in the past 24 months, your application will likely be declined, regardless of your credit score.
+If you've opened 5 or more personal credit cards across any credit card issuer in the past 24 months, your application will likely be declined, regardless of your credit score.

 This rule is intended to discourage credit card churning, a practice where individuals open multiple cards in a short period to earn signup bonuses, along with frequent credit applications in general.
 It's important to note that the 5/24 rule applies to approval for most Chase credit cards, including both personal and business credit cards.